0xSolanaceae/proXXy/README.md

   </p>

   <p align="center">
     <strong>proXXy</strong> is a powerful tool designed for acquiring and managing a vast quantity of proxies.
-Its primary purpose is to gather, organize, and provide HTTP, HTTPS, SOCKS4, and SOCKS5 proxies.
-They can be used for web scraping, penetration testing, bypassing censorship, and other tasks.
+It is used to gather, organize, and procure HTTP/S, SOCKS4, and SOCKS5 proxies.
+They can be used for web scraping, penetration testing, bypassing censorship, and many other tasks!
   </p>

   <p align="center">